harplife/zettelkasten/study_LearnOpenGL.md

 - A common mistake is setting the Mipmap Filtering on the magnifying operation.
 Doing so will generate `GL_INVALID_ENUM` error.

 ### Loading and Creating Textures
-- OpenGL does not provide
+- OpenGL (GLAD & GLFW) does not provide functionalities to read & convert image files.

 ## Transformations